 Clovers and shamrocks may be the most recognizable plants in Ireland, but other flowers thrive on the Emerald Isle.
 In fact, blooms are a significant part of the country’s landscape and lore.
-Here are 12 Irish flowers that are worthy of attention.
+Here are 12 Irish flowers that are worthy of your attention.

-1. Bog Rosemary
+1. Bog rosemary

-2. Easter Lilies
+2. Easter lily

 Many Irish wear a lily-shaped badge during the Easter season to remember those who died during an uprising in 1916.

 3. Sheep’s bit